Recently, my Grandmother gave me her old Blackstone griddle. After thoroughly cleaning it and re-seasoning, I went to start it and nothing.

 I opted to buy a replacement from Outspark on Amazon.

-Follow these steps to replace the Spark Generator:
+Follow these steps to replace the Spark Generator

 2. Unplug the ground wire and spark wire from the spark generator.
-This is somewhat difficult with the front panel on so you could opt to remove the front panel first and then the wires.

 4. The spark generator can then be removed from its housing.